alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/drawing-context/drawing-context.md

    ![Window with Simple Text](images/months-display.png)

 ---
-*Congratulations, you have successfully completed the Rendering Graphics with DrawingContext tutorial.*
+*Congratulations, you have completed the Rendering Graphics with DrawingContext tutorial.*